10 Things You Can´t Miss at the Tower of London

 During your visit to the Tower of London you can learn about its role as a fortress, explore its impregnable defenses and imagine what it was like to be a soldier in those days with the mission of defending this all-important stronghold.

 Don't be surprised if you see soldiers guarding the Queen 's House or Jewel House.
-You may even run into the famous Beefeaters who have guarded this place with great zeal since Tudor times.
+You may even run into the famous Beefeaters who have guarded this place with great zeal since Tudor times and who now give guided tours of the Tower of London.

 4. The Medieval Palace

-During the visit to the Tower of London you can enter the chambers of two English kings, Henry III and Edward I, who in the thirteenth century expanded the defenses of the fortress and also built a new and luxurious palace inside.
+During your visit to the Tower of London you will enter the chambers of two English kings, Henry III and Edward I, who in the 13th century expanded the defenses of the fortress and also built a luxurious new palace inside.

-This Medieval Palace is composed of the Wakefield Tower, the Tower of St. Thomas and the Lanthorn Tower.
-Inside you can see some fantastic recreations of the rooms inhabited by the monarchs during their visits.
+This Medieval Palace is composed of the Wakefield Tower, St. Thomas Tower and Lanthorn Tower.
+Inside you can see fantastic recreations of the rooms inhabited by the monarchs during their visits.

 For example, in the Tower of St. Thomas you can see a recreation of the bedroom of King Edward I with a small chapel.
 But where I advise you to open your eyes wide is in the Lanthorn Tower as there is a curious collection of rare objects dating from medieval times.